 MIT News : Soft robots — which don't just have soft exteriors but are also powered by fluid flowing through flexible channels — have become a sufficiently popular research topic that they now have their own journal, Soft Robotics.
 In the first issue of that journal, out this month, MIT researchers report the first self-contained autonomous soft robot, a "fish" that can execute an escape maneuver, convulsing its body to change direction, in just 100 milliseconds, or as quickly as a real fish can.

 In order for a cable to withstand repeated torsional movement, it's necessary for the cable to have a special design.
 It's important that the conductors, shield construction and jacket materials of the cable compensate for major changes in bending load and diameter.

-This is the second of a 4-part series by KC Robotics about the automated arc welding industry.
+This is the final installment of a 4-part series by KC Robotics about the automated arc welding industry.

 Industrial Robotics - Featured Product